$J$-equations and deformed Hermitian-Yang-Mills equations on holomorphic submersions

-We prove this theorem using arguments similar to the proofs of \cite{DS20, Dervan-Sektnan, Fine}.
-In particular, in \cite[Theorem 1.4]{DS20}, they considered the case where a twisting form on a total space is a pullback of a K{\"a}hler form on a base.
-The difference from those earlier results is that we choose an arbitrary reference metric $\chi$ on a total space $X$.
+\begin{theorem} In Setup \ref{setup}, assume that the restriction $\omega_b$ to each fiber $X_b$ is a solution of the $J_{\chi_b}$-equation and $\omega_B$ is a solution of the $J_{\pi_B(\chi_\mathcal{H})}$-equation.
+Then there exists a solution of the $J_\chi$-equation in the class $[ {\omega_X} + k \omega_B]$ for $k \gg 0$. \end{theorem} We provide two proofs of this theorem.
+One uses the $\mathcal{C}$-subsolution criterion of the existence of a solution of the $J$-equation due to \cite{SW} (Theorem \ref{thm:SW}).
+The other uses an adiabatic limit technique inspired by \cite{Fine, DS20, Dervan-Sektnan}.
+In particular, in \cite[Theorem 1.4]{DS20}, they considered the case where a twisting form on the total space is the pullback of a K{\"a}hler form on the base.
+The difference from those earlier results is that we choose an arbitrary reference metric $\chi$ on the total space $X$.

 We also consider the converse implication of Theorem \ref{thm:main}.
 We use a topological condition called \textit{$J$-positivity}.
 The Lejmi-Sz{\'e}kelyhidi conjecture \cite{LS} says that the $J_\chi$-equation \eqref{eq:J-eq} is solvable in a K{\"a}hler class $[\omega]$ on a compact K{\"a}hler manifold $X$ of dimension $n$ if and only if we have